 Some people spend a few years having major tests with specialists before finding out they just have vestibular migraine.
 And it can take some time to figure out just how to best deal with this somewhat rare form of migraine attack.

 She said that fluctuating hormone levels also impact it as does stress.
 And I think a major thing worth noting is that neck and back problems often can be a huge part of the problem.
 She said getting work done on her neck makes a big difference.
 "There have been times that I have been totally unaware that my neck was out simply because I was more concerned with the migraine I was living with day to day."

 So, you see, people can sometimes not be aware that they have neck, back pain, or other pain issues as well when the other symptoms of migraine are too loud.

-If you suspect you have this condition then I recommend you seek out a good neurologist with an interest in vestibular migraine or at least migraine headaches.
-Your crucial first step is to get the right diagnosis.
+If you suspect you have this condition then I recommend you seek out a good neurologist with an interest in vestibular migraine or at least migraine headaches, or an ENT Specialist.